Albion (1798 whaler): Voyages

 On her first voyage, Albion, Eber Bunker, master, left Britain on 20 February 1799, bound for New South Wales.
 There is some ambiguity about whether she was carrying convicts or not.
 Albion arrived in Port Jackson (Sydney), on 29 June 1799, with a cargo of salted pork after a voyage of 3 months and 15 days.

 Albion left Port Jackson in September bound for the whale fisheries around New South Wales (NSW) and New Zealand (NZ).
 She then took 600 barrels of sperm oil off New South Wales and New Zealand between September 1799 and August 1800.
 At some point Albion sailed to Tahiti at the request of Governor Philip Gidley King.
 When she returned to Port Jackson she reported having seen "immense numbers of whales".

 Albion returned to Britain on 26 March 1802 with a cargo of 155 barrels of whale oil.
 Shortly before she arrived she reportedly rescued a ship on 19 March at 42°N 30°W, i.e., north of the Azores.

 In July 1802 Albion again sailed for Port Jackson.
 The next month the Honourable the Court of Directors of the East India Company announced that they had licensed 19 vessels, Albion, Charming Kitty, and Flirt among them, to sail east of the Cape of Good Hope to engage in whaling in the "Southern Whale Fishery".
 Albion was at Boa Vista, Cape Verde, on 5 October.
-In January 1803 she was "all well" at the Bay of Islands, New Zealand.
+In January 1803, she was "all well" at the Bay of Islands, New Zealand.

 Returning to Port Jackson on 6 July 1803, Albion, Captain Eber Bunker, went on a second whaling expedition along the Australian coast.
 Bunker discovered the Bunker Islands off the Queensland coast.

 Next, the colonial government chartered Albion to carry convicts, stores and cattle, and also the leader of the settlement party, 23-year-old Lieutenant John Bowen, as part of the establishment of the first European settlement at Risdon Cove, Tasmania.
 Albion arrived there on 12 September 1803.
-(The accompanying ship HMS Lady Nelson had arrived about 3 days earlier.
+(The accompanying ship HMS Lady Nelson had arrived about three days earlier.
 Between them the two ships carried 49 passengers for the new settlement: 21 male convicts, three female convicts, members of the New South Wales Corps, and free settlers and their families.)
-Albion, although chartered, had been given permission to take whales along the way.
-In December 1803 she was at New Zealand.
-She captured three whales and returned to Sydney with 600 barrels of whale oil.
+Albion, although chartered, had been permitted to take whales along the way.
+In December 1803, she was at New Zealand.
+She captured three whales and returned 600 barrels of whale oil to Sydney.